ivan-abdulin/typeorm-7267/README.md

 import { Container } from 'typeorm-typedi-extensions'
 ```

-You could just uncomment import in index.ts
+You could just uncomment import in index.ts to verify that Container from typeorm-typedi-extensions works.

 #### Usage